Chief Strategy Officer: Promotion or Demotion?

-The first type is usually grizzled veteran of the company with 20 or 30 years experience.
+The first type is usually a grizzled veteran of the company with 20 or 30 years of experience.
 They typically do not want the stress of an operating role but know enough about the company and have sufficient credibility to help the CEO think through issues.

-The second type is a usually younger ex-partners of BCG and McKinsey.
+The second type is usually younger ex-partners of BCG and McKinsey.
 This type is usually brought in when the company wants to run a series of operating interventions, which require a high degree of energy.
 A new metric needs to be rolled out, process efficiencies need to be created or a new operating model must be created.

 Sadly, this requires a lot of work: typically not what chief strategy officers had in mind when they accepted the position.

 The first lesson is not to be enamored with the title of chief strategy officer, head of strategy or even strategy analyst.
 Many companies use the titles as bait to lure in talented consultants and even their own employees.
 Be critical about evaluating the actual on the job responsibilities you will have.